Bill Goichberg: Other achievements

 Goichberg was co-editor of Official Rules of Chess, fourth edition (1993; ISBN 0-8129-2217-4) and authored many articles for Chess Life.

-He is a USCF Life Master and FIDE Master.
-He is National Tournament Director and International Arbiter of FIDE (World Chess Federation).
+He was a USCF Life Master and FIDE Master.
+He was National Tournament Director and International Arbiter of FIDE (World Chess Federation).

-He is a past president of the New York State Chess Association, which organizes the New York State Championship.
+He was a past president of the New York State Chess Association, which organizes the New York State Championship.

 He was inducted to U.S. Chess Hall of Fame in 2018.

+Death

+Goichberg died on August 2, 2026, at the age of 83.